 Is it worth visiting Garmisch-Partenkirchen?

+Let’s face it.
+If you are visiting Munich, which together with Berlin and Hamburg should be on any travel bucket list, you have to go to GaPa!
 We absolutely loved our trip to Garmisch-Partenkirchen – one of the most beautiful towns in Bavaria and probably one of the prettiest towns in Europe!
 Even in poor weather – you can still see the full charm of GaPa.

 Have more time in GaPa or Bavaria?